 SCIENCE SOURCE / SCIENCE PHOTO LIBRARY SCIENCE SOURCE / SCIENCE PHOTO LIBRARY

-Transmission electron micrograph (TEM) revealed the presence of coxsackie B3 virus particles (many highlighted in red), which were found within a specimen of muscle tissue.
+Colour enhanced transmission electron micrograph (TEM) revealed the presence of coxsackie B3 virus particles (many highlighted in red), which were found within a specimen of muscle tissue.
 Coxsackie B3 virus is a member of the Picornaviridae family of viruses, and the genus, Enterovirus, as is the well-known, nearly eliminated, Poliovirus.
 The enteroviruses possess a positive-sense, single-stranded RNA ((+) ssRNA) genome.
 This virus, as is its brethren the Poliovirus and echovirus, are transmitted via the fecal-oral route, usually due to poor bathroom hygiene.
 The enteroviruses, therefore, are known to reside in the carrier's gut.
 The coxsackie B viruses is a serotypic group of enteroviruses which can cause mild gastrointestinal maladies, to frank myocarditis and, pericarditis which involves the heart, and the sac in which the heart resides within the chest.

 Model release not required.
 Property release not required.